Buying guide

 AI summary

-Buying off the plan involves purchasing a property from a developer before it's built, offering a brand new home with potential for capital gain.
+Buying off the plan secures a new property from a developer before it's built, letting you lock in the price.
+While you get a brand new home, this type of purchase carries unique risks.

 What does buying off the plan mean?